LDGerrits/BitZone/docs/why-use-quickzone.md

 # Why use QuickZone?

 Traditional zone libraries like ZonePlus and SimpleZone act as wrappers for Roblox's internal physics queries.
-Such libraries may use basic Bounding Volume Hierarchy (BVHs), but ultimately rely on the physics engine (e.g., `GetBoundsInBox`, `GetPartsInPart` or `.Touched`), resulting in expensive collision geometry calculations and synchronization overhead.
+Such libraries may use basic Bounding Volume Hierarchy (BVHs), but, ultimately, rely on the physics engine (e.g., `GetBoundsInBox`, `GetPartsInPart` or `.Touched`), resulting in expensive collision geometry calculations and synchronization overhead.

 ## The QuickZone Approach